vue-pdf-viewer/vue-pdf-viewer/README.md

 - **Tailored for Vue.js & Nuxt.js**: Vue PDF Viewer is native to Vue.js, ensuring smooth integration into your projects.
 - **Customizability at Its Core**: Built with flexibility in mind, allowing you to match your application’s unique style and functionality.
 - **High-Performance & Rapid Rendering**: Optimized for rendering large PDFs efficiently, Vue PDF Viewer delivers lightning-fast load times with features like virtual scrolling.
+- **Annotation Support**: With the annotation plugin, users can highlight, add free text, and export annotated PDFs for collaboration and review.
 - **Accessibility & Localization**: Designed with inclusivity in mind, Vue PDF Viewer supports ARIA attributes and localized tooltips, catering to diverse user bases.
 - **Modern Browser Compatibility**: Works seamlessly across modern browsers, eliminating compatibility headaches.
 - **Active Development & Support**: With regular updates and a responsive support team, Vue PDF Viewer evolves to meet developer needs.